Ali Dizaei: Senior appointments and later career (2004-2008)

 Dizaei was promoted to Chief Superintendent in May 2004 and became Borough Commander of Hounslow and later Borough Commander of Hammersmith and Fulham.
 In 2006, he was in the headlines again for criticizing the Forest Gate raid and passenger profiling on aircraft.
 The Police Federation has accused him of "blissful ignorance" for the latter.

 In March 2008, and at the third attempt, Dizaei was promoted to Commander.

 In 2008, Dizaei commenced Employment Tribunal proceedings against Catherine Crawford (the Chief Executive of the Metropolitan Police Authority), Sir Paul Stephenson and others, claiming that they had specifically targeted him for being an outspoken critic of their record on race and for Dizaei supporting Assistant Commissioner Tarique Ghaffur in his race discrimination claim against Paul Stephenson and Ian Blair.

 On 12 September 2008, the MPS announced that Dizaei was the subject of a complaint alleging that he had improperly advised solicitors defending a woman accused of a fatal hit-and-run accident.
 Dizaei claimed that this was a malicious complaint by Lord MacKenzie to further his business interests.
 MacKenzie was rebuked by the Black Rod for using the House of Lords letterhead to make his complaint against Dizaei.

 Allegations of credit card misuse (2008)

 In September 2008, he was accused by the Metropolitan Police Authority of using his corporate credit card inappropriately and his conduct was investigated by the Chief Constable of Dorset and the IPCC.
 Dizaei maintained that the allegations were without foundation.
 On 20 November 2009, after a 14-month investigation, the IPCC found no evidence of dishonesty or impropriety.
 The IPCC-managed investigation revealed that Dizaei was owed £1,850, which was repaid to him by the Metropolitan Police Authority.

-Daily Mail and Evening Standard defemation case (2009)
+Daily Mail and Evening Standard defamation case (2009)

 In September 2009, Dizaei won a High Court action against the Daily Mail and the Evening Standard over a defamatory article published in June 2008.
 The newspapers were forced to issue an apology and pay substantial costs and damages.